 - Maintain eye contact to show you’re engaged

 - Keep your voice and body relaxed and consistent

 2. Plan your visits and coordinate with staff

-Memory care neighborhoods use routines to create a stable environment for residents.
-It benefits everyone when you’re able to schedule your plans ahead of time and give memory care staff, and your loved one, an opportunity to prepare for your visit.
+Memory support neighborhoods use routines to create a stable environment for residents.
+It benefits everyone when you’re able to schedule your plans ahead of time and give memory support staff, and your loved one, an opportunity to prepare for your visit.